A Saint Who Levels Up Through Necromancy

 To think the Martial-Mage trait would carry over.

-Before the regression, it was a trait he’d never seen when he possessed Park Haneul into a Skeleton Knight.
+Before the regression, back when he’d possessed Park Haneul into a Skeleton Knight, he’d never once glimpsed this trait.

-Mana climbs on its own, so there’s no chance of stat allocation getting tangled, either.
+Mana climbs on its own, so there’s zero chance of stat allocation getting tangled, either.

-It was a position where you mastered swordsmanship and magic at the same time.
+It was a position where you could master swordsmanship and magic at the same time.

 With the Martial-Mage trait, it’s a different story.

-For a run-of-the-mill undead, the trait would mean little, true enough.
+For a run-of-the-mill undead, this trait would mean little, true enough.

 That’s how it used to be, anyway.